-Mr. G C A De Silva, retires by rotation, in accordance with Article 24(6) of the Articles of Association of the Company, and he is eligible for re-election.
+Mr. C S J Perera, retires by rotation, in accordance with Article 24(6) of the Articles of Association of the Company, and he is eligible for re-election.

-RE-APPOINTMENT OF DIRECTOR WHO IS OVER 70 YEARS OF AGE
+APPOINTMENT OF DIRECTOR WHO IS OVER 70 YEARS OF AGE

-Upon the recommendation of the Board, it is

-recommended that Mr. Tilak De Zoysa, who is 76 years of age shall be re-appointed as a Director in terms of Section 211 of the Companies Act, declaring that the age limit stipulated in Section 210 of the Companies Act 2007, shall not apply to the said Director.
+Upon the recommendation of the Board, it is recommended that Mr. Tilak De Zoysa, who is 77 years of age shall be appointed as a Director in terms of Section 211 of the Companies Act, declaring that the age limit stipulated in Section 210 of the Companies Act 2007, shall not apply to the said Director.